kkentup/near-design-market/README.md

 **1.2** "npm start"

 Then you can open http://localhost:3000/ to see the app.
-Smart contract ("designtest1.kentup.testnet") currently deployed on testnet is used by default.
+Smart contract ("designmarket.kentup.testnet") currently deployed on testnet is used by default.

 **2**\.
 Smart contract is in folder "contract"